UIMSolutions/model-applications/source/models/applications/entities/activities/README.md

+# Package 📦 models.applications.entities.activities

-Activities: An activity typically represents an interaction with a customer, like a phone call.
+An activity typically represents an interaction with a customer, like a phone call.
 Multiple activities can be associated with a single case.